axyn45/wp-content/plugins/um-messaging/readme.txt

 == Changelog ==

 = Important: 2.1.7+ version is compatible with UM: Online 2.0.5+ version =

+= 2.3.3: August 17, 2022 =

+* Added: Refresh new real-time notifications on async query when conversation is refreshed

+= 2.3.2: February 9, 2022 =

+* Added: 'Hide a "Download Chats History" link' setting.
+* Fixed: setCaretPosition when paste emoji in the message textarea
+* Fixed: Extension settings structure
+* Deprecated: user_id attribute for [ultimatemember_messages] shortcode.
+Messaging conversations list is displayed only for the current logged in user

+= 2.3.1: December 20, 2021 =

+* Added: Filter `um_messaging_get_messages_limit` for getting more than 1000 messages in 1 conversation via customization
+* Added: Restriction settings for role who can start conversation/reply.
+There is possible to everyone or selected roles.
+* Fixed: Multisite installation and tables creating when the plugin is active on the single site or network

+* Templates required update:
+  - conversation.php

 = 2.3.0: March 29, 2021 =